rpauly/Admix-AI/README.md

 └── ...
 ```

 # Downloading Models
-Download the model weights from the folder CNN_Models.
+Download the model weights from the folder CNN_Models as indicated above in the data structure.

 # Data Setup
+Admix-AI requires two inputs.
-Admix-AI accepts the genotype data in a CSV file format
+1. The genotype data in a CSV file format
 | rs_id | Sample1 | Sample2 |
 | --- | --- | --- |
 | rs_id1 | 0 |1|
 | rs_id2 | 1 |2|
+ Please note that the rsIDs are the list 213 Ancestry Informative Markers(AIMs) located in the folder AIM_list.
+Make sure to select those AIMs in the exact order listed.

+2. List of input samples with headers.

+# Running Admix-AI
+Please use the python notebook listed in the folder utilis to see the step-by-step running of admix-AI.

 # Acknowledgments
 Clemson University is acknowledged for general computing on the Palmetto cluster.
 We thank the producers of 1000 Genomes and GTEx data.